 - bpm’online.
 Last but not least, this software is designed to help you streamline and boost productivity.
 The aim is to bridge the gap between marketing, sales and customer service.
 They offer 7 different packages ranging from $25 to $50 a month.

-Once you have gathered all of the relevant information, you should have everything you need to outline the scope of the project.
+Once you have gathered all of the relevant information to write the business proposal, you should have everything you need to outline the scope of the project.

 The scope of a project refers to the amount of work that needs to be completed to satisfy the clients requirements.
 Here’s a useful video that explains the concept (and the dreaded scope creep!):